TonyPhipps/SIEM/Use-Case-Structure.md

 ## Recommended Response Action(s)

 Describes which actions should be taken with the information provided - typically alerts or simply observing something anomalous.

 # Engineering

 The necessary steps and content construction that fulfills the use case.
+If the entire monitoring/alerting solution were replaced, this section should allow complete reconstruction.

 ## Component Names

 The base components that provide business logic, display, and notification.
-Includes expected event log construction and field contents included.
-Includes server names, user names, document names, scripts, queries, etc.
+- Include the expected source log makeup and example.
+- Use a word like "Suspicious" to indicate that the fidelity is lower, therefore some false positives may result.
+- Group alerts/queries into a single use case when they share common objectives/recommended response actions.

-### Alert Name
+### Alert [Name]

 - Filter
 - Grouping
 - Severity